DataPowered/DataPowered.io_site/site/content/post/2019-05-24-post-generalised-additive-mixed-models-gamms-tourism.md

 I'd been curious about **generalised additive (mixed) models** for some time, and the opportunity to learn more about them finally presented itself when a new project came my way.
 The aim of this project was to understand the pattern of visitors recorded at two historic sites in Edinburgh: Edinburgh and Craigmillar Castles - both of which are managed by [Historic Environment Scotland](https://www.historicenvironment.scot/).

 By _understand_ the pattern of visitors, I really mean _predict_ it on the basis of several 'reasonable' predictor variables (which I will detail a bit later).
 However, it is perhaps worth starting off with a simpler model, that predicts (or in this case, _forecasts_) visitor numbers from... visitor numbers in the past.
-This is a classic time series scenario, where we will _use the data to predict itself_.
+This is similar to classic time series scenarios, where we would _use the data to predict itself_.

 <img src="https://github.com/DataPowered/DataPowered.io_site/raw/master/site/content/graphics/2019-05-24-post-generalised-additive-mixed-models-gamms-tourism/EdinburghCastle.jpg" alt="Edinburgh Castle" style="width:100%">
 _Edinburgh Castle.
 Image source [here](http://502.doinghistory.com/making-history-more-than-a-ghost-story/)._

 We will begin our discussion by first having a quick look at the data available.
-Then we will very briefly pause on some modelling aspects, to then be have a more meaningful discussion of our data forecast (created in `R` using package `mgcv`).
-After setting the scene, we can then discuss the additional sources of data that were used as predictors in a more complex, subsequent model.
+Then we will very briefly pause on some modelling aspects, to then have a more meaningful discussion of our data forecast (created in `R` using package `mgcv`).
+Afterwards, we can then discuss the additional sources of data that were used as predictors in a more complex, subsequent model.
 This is the overall structure we will follow:

 * [1.
 The data](#Data)